Container Camera

 Container Camera reaches out to the city of Kaohsiung.
 A fragmented map of Kaohsiung’s harbor area, on top of which the container camera stands in the center.
 From it three triangles extends highlighting what can be seen in the camera

 Container Camera reaches out to the city of Kaohsiung.
 A fragmented map of Kaohsiung’s harbor area, on top of which the container camera stands in the center.
-From it three triangles extends, showing the areas that will be visible from within the container camera.
+From it, three triangles extend, showing the areas that will be visible from within the container camera.

 A digital drawing of the plan, around it are the six views that will be visible inside the container camera, based on the estimated location at the site.
 The views will be overlapped and mixed through the different lenses.